A Gates Hill man is facing federal sentencing after investigators say he embarked on a bookmaking conspiracy and subsequent money laundering.

-Despite moments of hope, OH sports betting legalization in the Buckeye State failed to emerge from the statehouse this spring following more than four months of work in a Senate committee.
+Despite moments of hope, Ohio sports betting legalization in the Buckeye State failed to emerge from the statehouse this spring following more than four months of work in a Senate committee.

 Instead, supportive legislators and hopeful residents will have to wait until the fall, when lawmakers return to work on Sept.
 15.